Dr Stefanie Wigman BSc, PhD, PgCertTLHE

 About

-I completed my PhD at the University of Central Lancashire in 2009.
+I completed my PhD in 2009.
 In 2008 I began a lectureship at Sheffield Hallam University and I am now a Senior Lecturer.
-I have held a range of roles during my time at SHU, including first year tutor for the BSc Psychology and Sociology degree, Psychology Careers Tutor, and undergraduate and postgraduate module leaderships.
-I am currently Course Leader for BSc Psychology and Sociology.
-I am involved in a number of research projects with colleagues internal and external to the University.
-I am a Chartered Member and Associate Fellow of the British Psychological Society, a General Member of the BPS Division of Forensic Psychology and a Fellow of the Higher Education Academy.
+I have held a range of roles during my time at SHU, including Year Tutor, Psychology Careers Tutor, Course Leader, and undergraduate and postgraduate module leaderships.
+I am currently one of the Associate Course Leaders for BSc Psychology.

 Teaching